The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 ThreePeaks Ascent is unique because it offers a variety of high-adventure activities both on campus and at nearby locations.
 Please note that not all adventure therapy activities will be available to each student due to a variety of factors weather, season, etc. All the adventure activities are facilitated by experienced field guides.
 This section will give an overview of some potential ThreePeaks Ascent adventure activities your teen may be involved in:

-• Rock Climbing – Climbing puts students into a place where they need to confront their fears, physical challenges, lack of confidence, and many other obstacles to success.
+• Rock Climbing – Climbing puts youth participants into a place where they need to confront their fears, physical challenges, lack of confidence, and many other obstacles to success.
 They face a seemingly insurmountable wall, and through thorough planning, coaching, effort, and practice, they reach new heights.
 This is a powerful metaphor for them to generalize to the rest of their life.

 • Skiing – Skiing challenges students to think less and be in the moment.
 Students learn about “flow theory” when they enter a mental state where they react to their changing world without time for anxiety or fear.
 This natural high is both a healthy coping mechanism and a counter to anxious thoughts.